 The Fund's transactions in broad based equity index futures contracts, exchange-traded options on such indices and certain other futures contracts are generally considered "Section 1256 contracts" for federal income tax purposes.
 Any unrealized gains or losses on such Section 1256 contracts are treated as though they were realized at the end of each taxable year.
 The resulting gain or loss is treated as 60% long-term capital gain or loss and 40% short-term capital gain or loss.
 Gain or loss recognized on actual sales of Section 1256 contracts is treated in the same manner.
-Distributions of net short-term capital gain are taxable to shareholders as ordinary income while distributions of net long-term capital gain are taxable to shareholder has held shares of the Fund.
+Distributions of net short-term capital gain are taxable to shareholders as ordinary income while distributions of net long-term capital gain are taxable to shareholders as long-term capital gain, regardless of how long the shareholder has held shares of the Fund.